pombredanne/https-chromium.googlesource.com-infra-luci-luci-py/appengine/swarming/ui2/README.md

 (found in ./pages/).
 The pages in ./modules have mock data, so those are generally more useful.

+If you are running `make serve` on a cloudtop you can access the demo pages on your local machine by using ssh an ssh-tunnel.

+    ssh <your-user-name>@<your-cloudtop-host> -L 8080:localhost:8080

 The list of all demo pages so far (for easy clicking):

   - [bot-list](http://localhost:8080/newres/bot-list.html)